 Leveraging Your 1st Degree Connections

-Optimizing your profile is crucial to make the most out of your 1st-degree connections on LinkedIn.
+Optimizing your profile is crucial to making the most out of your 1st-degree connections on LinkedIn.
 This will help you look more professional and increase the chances of expanding your network and obtaining opportunities.

 The first step is to have a high-quality profile picture, dramatically impacting how others perceive you.
 Ensure that the picture is a headshot with a clear background, taken in well-lit conditions, and wearing professional attire.